 Background

-Honeywell has embarked on an organization wide transformational initiative, dubbed the “Digital Employee Experience” (DEx), to deliver modern, cloud based productivity, communications and information discovery capabilities realized via a new enterprise Intranet Portal, the Digital Workplace Portal (DWP).
-Microsoft will assist Honeywell in this initiative in key project areas agreed to by Honeywell and Microsoft which is outlined in this statement of work.
+Customer has embarked on an organization wide transformational initiative, dubbed the “Digital Employee Experience” (DW), to deliver modern, cloud based productivity, communications and information discovery capabilities realized via a new enterprise Intranet Portal, the Digital Workplace Portal (DW).
+Microsoft will assist Customer in this initiative in key project areas agreed to by Customer and Microsoft which is outlined in this statement of work.

 Digital Workplace Portal Phase 1 Objectives